ScholarEval: Research Idea Evaluation Grounded in Literature: Expert User Study

 \section{Expert User Study}

-\textbf{Design.} We gauge the real-world usefulness of \system by recruiting 18 experts for 46 total evaluations in a blind experiment with OpenAI's o4-mini-deep-research \cite{openai2025introducingdeep}.
+\textbf{Design.} We bolster our automatic evaluation with a large-scale blinded user study to further gauge the real-world usefulness of \system.
+We recruit 18 experts for 46 total evaluations in a blind experiment with \hnm{OpenAI Deep Research} \cite{openai2025introducingdeep}.
 Each expert had an education level of PhD student or beyond and was verified to have at least one paper published in their field (see \autoref{tab:user_study_demographics}).
-We create a blind interface for experts to interact with \system (see \autoref{fig:us_ui} and \autoref{fig:us_ui2}).
+We create a blind interface for experts to interact with \system or OpenAI Deep Research (see \autoref{fig:us_ui} and \autoref{fig:us_ui2}).
+We choose OpenAI DeepResearch as it was both the strongest and most popular model for our task at the time of conducting this experiment.

 \textbf{Procedure.} We ask each expert participant to first write a research idea that includes the problem they aim to tackle and the suggested methodology.
 This can be one they have yet to experiment with, or an idea they have already published.
 After receiving the soundness and contribution evaluation from a single system (either \system or OpenAI deep research), they complete a detailed rubric related to the core components of idea evaluation (e.g. the usefulness of the suggestions, the engagement with literature, etc.).
 The entire process for creating an idea, generating the feedback, and scoring the rubric took an average of 1 hour across participants, and we allow up to 4 unique idea submissions.
 The exact questions, user demographics, blindness and randomization validity, and compensation details can be found in \autoref{app:userstudy}.